 This is a well-made camera pack that is a good option for general urban travel or commuting.
 It’s easy to haul around and holds a reasonable amount of gear, along with a laptop, tablet, and other smaller accessories.
 And with clean lines on the exterior, there’s not much to catch on other things as you put it in and out of overhead lockers or walk down the aisle of a train.

 It’s not really designed for heading into the wilderness, and if you’re heading off on safari, there are better options.
-It doesn’t have very robust measures to deal with weather, and its comfort and fit isn’t designed for climbing or real hiking.
+It doesn’t have very robust measures to deal with weather, and its comfort and fit aren’t designed for climbing or real hiking.
 And there are no external pockets or straps to store things like water bottles or attach carabiner clips.
 And aside from camera gear and laptops, there’s limited space to store the other things you’d need off the beaten track like weather gear or emergency supplies (although there is some room for that).

-But if you’re looking for a clean, well-made option for a medium amount of camera gear, a laptop and tablet, and fits in airline carry-on, it’s well worth a look.
+But if you’re looking for a clean, well-made option for a medium amount of camera gear, a laptop, and tablet, and fits in airline carry-on, it’s well worth a look.

 The InCase DSLR Pro Pack is available at B&H Photo with an MSRP of $149.